Pablo Picasso: Synthetic cubism: 1912–1919

 Between 1915 and 1917, Picasso began a series of paintings depicting highly geometric and minimalist Cubist objects, consisting of either a pipe, a guitar or a glass, with an occasional element of collage.
 "Hard-edged square-cut diamonds", notes art historian John Richardson, "these gems do not always have upside or downside".
 "We need a new name to designate them," wrote Picasso to Gertrude Stein.
 The term "Crystal Cubism" was later used as a result of visual analogies with crystals at the time.
 These "little gems" may have been produced by Picasso in response to critics who had claimed his defection from the movement, through his experimentation with classicism within the so-called return to order following the war.

-After acquiring some fame and fortune, Picasso left Olivier for Marcelle Humbert, whom he called Eva Gouel.
+After acquiring some fame and fortune, Picasso left Olivier for Marcelle Humbert, also known as Eva Gouel.
 Picasso included declarations of his love for Eva in many Cubist works.
 Picasso was devastated by her premature death from illness at the age of 30 in 1915.

 At the outbreak of World War I in August 1914, Picasso was living in Avignon.
 Braque and Derain were mobilized and Apollinaire joined the French artillery, while the Spaniard Juan Gris remained from the Cubist circle.
 During the war, Picasso was able to continue painting uninterrupted, unlike his French comrades.
 His paintings became more sombre and his life changed with dramatic consequences.
 Kahnweiler's contract had terminated on his exile from France.
-At this point Picasso's work would be taken on by the art dealer Léonce Rosenberg.
+At this point, Picasso's work would be taken on by the art dealer Léonce Rosenberg.
 After the loss of Eva Gouel, Picasso had an affair with Gaby Lespinasse.
 During the spring of 1916, Apollinaire returned from the front wounded.
 They renewed their friendship, but Picasso began to frequent new social circles.